taufiqmrahman/Artificial-Intelligence-CSE-422/README.md

 CSE422 Lab problems and their solutions.

-**You can also directly access the GOOGLE Colab Notebooks through these link:**
+**You can also directly access the GOOGLE Colab Notebooks through these links:**

 A star - https://colab.research.google.com/drive/1iQIkoAWuzZXPuBhRjjrnOh8YApc_jUhc?usp=sharing